-Indicator Findings Support Plan Indicator Result 1 Part C to Part B Transition (Indicator #12) The district manages the transition of children from Part C Early Intervention (EI) to preschool special education.
+Indicator Findings Support Plan Result 1 Part C to Part B Transition (Indicator #12) The district manages the transition of children from Part C Early Intervention (EI) to preschool special education.
 A data base of all EL referrals is maintained, and upcoming birthdates are monitored to ensure that meetings are scheduled in a timely manner.
-Last year's consolidated resource plan (CRP) indicated that the district achieved 100% compliance and that all children referred from Early Intervention Support Plan and found eligible for preschool special education had IEPs developed and implemented by their 3 rd birthday.
-Documentation : Data Analysis; Interviews; State Performance Plan

-Docult 2 IDEA Transition Blanning at the Middle Level Result 2 IDEA Transition Planning at the Middle Level Career Development plans are initiated at the middle school level and information is shared at the IEP meetings.
+Last year's consolidated resource plan (CRP) indicated that the district achieved 100% compliance and that all children referred from Early Intervention and found eligible for preschool special education had IEPs developed and implemented by their 3 rd birthday.
+Documentation : Data Analysis; Interviews; State Performance Plan Result 2 IDEA Transition Planning at the Middle Level Career Development plans are initiated at the middle school level and information is shared at the IEP meetings.
 Students also participate in Dare to Dream each year.
-A transition center is set up in the special education department chair's office/conference room at Martin Middle School and MAPS meeting pictures are displayed on the wall.
+A transition center is set up in the special education department chair's office/conference room at Martin Middle

+School and MAPS meeting pictures are displayed on the wall.
 In each school MAPS are displayed either digitally or in person.
 The middle school department chairs and the elementary LEAs meet and review students transitioning with the Assistant Director and Director of Pupil Personnel Services.
 They then gather specific student transition information from sending special education teachers at their elementary schools.
 The middle school chairs also presented to the EPLAC along with the High School Department Chair and the Regional Transition Representative from EBEC answering parental questions and concerns.
 The MS chairs also attend individual IEP meetings when requested to help in the transition process.
-Documentation: Data Analysis; Interviews; Record Reviews Result 3 IDEA Transition Planning at the High School Level Case managers facilitate the vocational assessment process for students as required through the IEP process.
+Documentation : Data Analysis; Interviews; Record Reviews Result 3 Case managers facilitate the vocational assessment process for students as required through the IEP process.
 Case managers provide information regarding Office of Rehabilitative Services (ORS) and Department of Behavioral Healthcare, Developmental Disabilities & Hospitals (BHDDH) and Employment First when the IEP drafts are sent home for review, before the IEP meeting.
 Parent/student options are discussed at the IEP meeting.
 Also, Parent surveys are sent out to high school parents each year (specific versions for each grade) at the same time case managers give transition assessments to students.
+Career Development plans are initiated for student when appropriate and as required.
+Students also participate in Dare to Dream each year.